Updated June 25, 2022

 - Emphasize to your kid the difference between real-life and online relationships – Having 500 friends in Facebook, for example, does not necessarily mean that he is popular.

-- Emphasize to your kids the difference between writing and spelling for social networking and real world writing.
+- Emphasize to your child the difference between writing and spelling for social networking and real world writing.

 - As in everything, use social networking in moderation.
 It cannot take the place of real-life relationships and other worthwhile pursuits like reading books and sports.